 - 1. Look joyously at the current releases. - 2.
-Publish a new release from the master branch with: - The version string as the tag that will be created - The change-log for this release (not the entire contents of the change-log file) as the description - The WYMeditor build, wymeditor-<version>.tag.gz, as an attached binary - 3.
+Publish a new release from the master branch with: - The version string, with v prepended, as the tag that will be created and the title. - The change-log for this release (not the entire contents of the change-log file) as the description - The WYMeditor build, wymeditor-<version>.tag.gz, as an attached binary - 3.
 Activate the new version in Read the Docs and set it as the default version. - 4.
 Publish the website. - 5.
-Drench yourself in a feeling of attainment. - 6.
-Tweet.
+Drench yourself in a feeling of attainment.

+6. Tweet.